 We have insurance coverage for occupational diseases.
 This type of insurance was introduced 18 years ago, but unfortunately it never worked.
 In our country, occupational diseases are either not identified, or if they are, they never involve insurance companies or relevant procedures to determine cause-and-effect.
 Connection to hazardous operations is never identified, or it is revealed at the latest stages — Maxim Topilin, Minister of Labour and Social Protection of the Russian Federation.

-When it comes to healthcare, death rate reduction is crucial — Vladimir Chekhonin, Vice President, Russian Academy of Sciences.
+When it comes to healthcare, death rate reduction is crucial — Vladimir Chekhonin, Vice President, Russian Academy of Sciences; Head of the Department of Medical Nanobiotechnology of Medical and Biological Faculty, N.I.
+Pirogov Russian National Research Medical University of the Ministry of Health of the Russian Federation.

 The first crucial thing not just for the health care system, but for society in general is reducing child mortality from external causes.
 25% of children die at the prehospital phase.
 7% of children in their first year of life die from external causes, while in the second year it’s 20%. <...>Secondly, it’s infection control, which will seriously improve health condition for children and teenagers.
 Lastly, we need to move from the so-called one time effects from pharmaceuticals and various medical exposures for children to the use of calculable technological solutions.
 For example, this would be perinatal technologies — Grigory Roytberg, CEO of Medicina.